Farzam-MDN/JustShareKeys/README.md

 ```
 After the config file is set up we are ready to run the application.
 But before doing that all the previous steps need to be done on another machine (since exactly one machine will be server and at least one machine will be client).
 The client machine does not need to have the FTP credentials in the config.txt file and they can be left empty.
 Thus, it is only mandatory to provide line 5 of the config.txt for the client (the first four lines can be empty and fifth line should be filled in).

-After the client machine is set up and cofigured, go on the server machine and run the following command in JustShareKeys directory:
+After the client machine is set up and configured, go on the server machine and run the following command in JustShareKeys directory:

 ```
 py JSK.py